-- Shareholders personal guarantees, - Assignment of some contract revenues, - 43,982,797 of capital shares which is related to major Shareholders, - Guarantees from related parties and subsidiaries companies, - Mortgage of the Group's properties (Note 5), - Financial assets at fair value through other comprehensive income (Note 7).
+- Shareholders personal guarantees, - Assignment of some contract revenues, - 43,982,797 of capital shares which is related to major Shareholders. - Guarantees from related parties and subsidiaries companies, - Mortgage of the Group's properties (Note 5), - Financial assets at fair value through other comprehensive income (Note 7). - Investment in associate (Note 6).